U.S. Office of Personnel Management to suspend IT system after hack

 In a statement, the agency said there was no evidence the vulnerability had been exploited.

-But the move amounts to an implicit admission the electronic submission system is vulnerable, and some agencies are considering switching to a more old-school process of submitting data on paper, according to sources familiar with the issue who were not authorized to speak publicly about it.
+But the move amounts to an implicit admission the electronic submission system is vulnerable, and some agencies are considering switching to a more old-school process of submitting data on paper, according to sources familiar with the issue who are unauthorized to speak publicly about it.

 The breach has fueled doubts about the centralized electronic system set up to process security clearances after the Sept.
 11, 2001, hijacking attacks, and could prompt some intelligence agencies and others to switch back to their own applications, the sources said.

-The electronic system is designed to collect massive amounts of personal data, ranging from financial histories to family information, on those undergoing federal background checks.
+The electronic system is designed to collect massive amounts of personal data, ranging from financial histories to information about relatives, from those undergoing federal background checks.
+Employees sign in using their Social Security numbers.

-Brian Kaveney, who heads the security clearance practice at the law firm Armstrong Teasdale, said the move would compound a logjam caused by mandatory budget cuts in 2013.
+Brian Kaveney, who heads the security clearance practice at Armstrong Teasdale, said the move would have serious consequences for companies seeking security clearances for their employees, compounding a logjam caused by mandatory budget cuts in 2013.

-“This security measure will doubtlessly increase the processing time of clearance applications and potentially create a backlog,” Kaveney said in an interview.
+“This security measure will doubtlessly increase the processing time of clearance applications and potentially create a backlog, slowing business efforts to deliver classified goods and services to the federal government,” Kaveney said in an interview.

-One Senate aide, who was not authorized to speak publicly, said the move could pressure the U.S. government to continue reducing the number of overall clearances issued.
+“Several federal agencies have worked incredibly hard to reduce the backlog caused by 2013’s budget sequestration and other issues, and now we may be facing a similar slowdown caused by security problems.”

 The announcement follows widespread doubts among lawmakers about Archuleta’s ability to lead OPM following the announcement earlier this month of the sweeping breaches.